cloudmesh-community/book/chapters/mapreduce/spark-lectures.md

 --------------------

-In this section we discuss about the background of RDD operations along with other transformation functionalty in Spark.
+In this section we discuss about the background of RDD operations along with other transformation functionality in Spark.

 \TODO{Gregor: Update Video Hadoop Urls to Youtube Urls}